This is the secret to a successful LinkedIn InMail

 4. Next step

-Let’s look at a good LinkedIn InMail below and see what they did right using this common structure.
+Let’s examine a well-crafted LinkedIn InMail below and see what they did right by utilizing this standard structure.

 Source: LinkedIn Sales Solutions